Frequently Asked Questions

 How do I give a streamer a sticker?

-If the streamer has stickers enabled, you'll see an "Stickers" button to the bottom right of their video.
+If the streamer has stickers enabled, you'll see a "Stickers" button to the bottom right of their video.
 Click on that button, choose a sticker and place it wherever you like on the video!
 You'll need sparkles to purchase a sticker, but clicking on the button will lead you to them!
-You can see all the stickers you've purchased [here]/store/stickers), under the 'Sent' tab.
+You can see all the stickers you've purchased here, under the 'Sent' tab.

 How do I start receiving Gifts?